syncfusion-content/wpf-docs/wpf/Diagram/SymbolPalette.md

 8. Select the part of the element, which you want to export as symbol content.
 You can also select this from the Object and Timeline.

-   > Note: The selected part will act as the parent element, name the element as desired.
+   N> The selected part will act as the parent element, name the element as desired.

 9. Specify the Name property for parent element.
    <table>
    <tr>
    <td>
-   <br> Note: This name property is required for serialization.
+   <brN> This name property is required for serialization.
 So this property cannot be set to null.</td></tr>
    <tr>
    <td>
 10. Click Window option in the blend menu.11.
 Select the Syncfusion Symbol Exporter add-on.
 12. A popup window will be displayed.
 You can dock this within the blend as shown in following screenshot:</td></tr>